-The aggregate fees billed in the last two financial years for products and services provided by Stantons, other than services reported in "Audit Fees", "Audit Related Fees" and "Tax Fees", referred to above, paid by the Company was A\$nil for the financial year ended 30 June 2009 and A\$49,171 for the financial year ended 30 June 2008.
-Fees associated with the Company filing a Full Prospectus in April 2008 to issue upto 44,736,843 shares at C\$0.19.
+The aggregate fees billed in the last two financial years for products and services provided by Stantons, other than services reported in "Audit Fees", "Audit Related Fees" and "Tax Fees", referred to above, paid by the Company was A\$13,784 for the financial year ended 30 June 2010 and A\$nil for the financial year ended 30 June 2009.
+Fees associated with the Company filing a Short Form Prospectus in April 2009.